deeptools/pyBigWig/README.md

 or with conda

-    conda install pybigwig -c bioconda
+    conda install pybigwig -c conda-forge -c bioconda

-Note that libcurl (and the `curl-config` command) are required for installation.
-This is typically already installed on many Linux and OSX systems (if you install with conda then this will happen automatically).
+## Requirements

+The follow non-python requirements must be installed:

+ - libcurl (and the `curl-config` config)
+ - zlib

+The headers and libraries for these are required.

 # Usage
 Basic usage is as follows: